-The Administrative Aid is a support function of Fire Prevention/Fuels Management, but reports to the Administrative Assistant.
+^{} The Administrative Aid is a support function of Fire Prevention/Fuels Management, but reports to the Administrative Assistant.

-The Fuels Management Officer position is currently unfilled.
-Second Inspector II is a transitional position that will be unfilled after 12/2010
+^{} The Fuels Management Officer position is currently unfilled.

 SERVICE PLAN

 Following is a listing of most of the emergency and non-emergency services offered by the Tahoe Douglas Fire Protection District.
 Our primary mission is to attain and maintain the highest level of service to our citizens and visitors.
 This section describes some intraorganizational activities along with projected time frames.
 The District also has and will maintain mutual aid agreements with all local and regional fire and EMS providers.